pdjr-signalk/pdjr-skplugin-devantech/README.md

     <p>
     <ul>
       <li>Uncheck 'Enable DHCP';</li>
-      <li>Assign the DS device a static IP address and configure other network properties to suit your LAN.</li>
+      <li>Assign the DS device a static IP address and configure other network properties to suit the host LAN.</li>
     </ul>
     </p>
   </dd>